Welcome to Reading & Mid Berkshire CAMRA

 - To campaign for greater appreciation of traditional beers, ciders and perries as part of national heritage and culture

-CAMRA is a volunteer organization with over 130,000 members.
+CAMRA is a volunteer organisation with over 175,000 members.
 CAMRA exists to promote good quality cask ales in good pubs.
-CAMRA has been described as the most successful consumer organization in Europe.
+CAMRA has been described as the most successful consumer organisation in Europe.

 More importantly than all of this, though, is that being a member of CAMRA is fun.
-Enjoying the finest quality cask ales in Britain's best pubs is both a pleasure and a hobby.
+Enjoying the finest quality cask ales, real cider and perry in Britain's best pubs is both a pleasure and a hobby.
 The fact that we are saving our unique heritage happens almost by accident.

 CAMRA turned the tide of bland keg beer in the 1970s, when it looked likely that real ale might cease to exist.
 We have helped in the fight to stop breweries and pubs closing, and were instrumental in the introduction of all-day opening.